 Kimberly-Clark Consultant.
 To assist management and the Committee in assessing our compensation programs and determining appropriate, competitive compensation for our executive officers, Kimberly-Clark annually engages an outside compensation consultant.
-In 2013, it retained Mercer for this purpose.
+In 2014, it retained Mercer for this purpose.
 Mercer has provided consulting services to Kimberly-Clark on a wide variety of human resources and compensation matters, both at the officer and non-officer levels.
-During 2013, Mercer provided advice and counsel on various matters relating to executive and director remuneration, including the following services:
+During 2014, Mercer provided advice and counsel on various matters relating to executive and director remuneration, including the following services:

-- 4 Assessing our executive compensation peer group and recommending changes as necessary - 4 Assessing compensation levels within our peer group for executive officer positions and other selected positions
+- Assessing our executive compensation peer group and recommending changes as necessary - Assessing compensation levels within our peer group for executive officer positions and other selected positions - Reviewing historic and projected performance for peer group companies under the metrics we use in our annual and long-term incentive plans - Assisting in incentive plan design and modifications, as requested - Providing market research on various issues as requested by management - Preparing for and participating in Committee meetings, as requested

-- 4 Reviewing historic and projected performance for peer group companies under the metrics we use in our annual and long-term incentive plans - 4 Assisting in incentive plan design and modifications, as requested - 4 Providing market research on various issues as requested by management - 4 Preparing for and participating in Committee meetings, as requested - 4 Reviewing the Compensation Discussion and Analysis section of the Proxy Statement and other disclosures, as requested - 4 Consulting with management on compensation matters
+- Reviewing the Compensation Discussion and Analysis section of the Proxy Statement and other disclosures, as requested - Consulting with management on compensation matters

 Committee Assessment of Consultant Conflicts of Interest.
-The Committee has reviewed whether the work provided by Mercer, The Delves Group (through June 2013), and Semler Brossy (since September 2013) raises any conflict of interest.
+The Committee has reviewed whether the work provided by Semler Brossy and Mercer represents any conflict of interest.
 Factors considered by the Committee include: (1) other services provided to Kimberly-Clark by the consultant; (2) what percentage of the consultant's total revenue is made up of fees from Kimberly-Clark; (3) policies or procedures of the consultant that are designed to prevent a conflict of interest; (4) any business or personal relationships between individual consultants involved in the engagement and Committee members; (5) any shares of Kimberly-Clark stock owned by individual consultants involved in the engagement; and (6) any business or personal relationships between our executive officers and the consulting firm or the individual consultants involved in the engagement.
-Based on its review, the Committee does not believe that any of the compensation consultants that performed services in 2013 has a conflict of interest with respect to the work performed for Kimberly-Clark or the Committee.
+Based on its review, the Committee does not believe that any of the compensation consultants that performed services in 2014 has a conflict of interest with respect to the work performed for Kimberly-Clark or the Committee.